• Skip to main content

 There are two ways we like to enjoy these pancakes.
 The first is keeping it simple with just butter and maple syrup, and oh my gosh they pair perfectly with maple syrup.
 The second is for a special treat with whipped cream (or spray cream) and pecan nut pieces.
 Just dreamy.
 And I’ve kept the warming spices at the perfect mild level for everyone to enjoy, babies and toddlers included.
 See how to adapt this recipe for your family here.

-Pumpkin Spice Oat Pancakes gluten free recipe
+The Stars of my Pumpkin Spice Oat Pancakes

 The Oats